Return to Castle Wolfenstein: Release

 Return to Castle Wolfenstein was released on November 21, 2001, for Windows.
 The game was released for Linux and Macintosh platforms in 2002, with the Linux port done in-house by Timothee Besset and the Mac port done by Aspyr Media.
 In 2003, the game was ported to the PlayStation 2 and Xbox video game consoles and subtitled as Operation Resurrection and Tides of War, respectively.

 Both console versions include an additional single-player prequel mission, set in the fictional town of Ras El-Hadid in Egypt.
 The latter half of the level features an extensive underground burial site with many undead enemies, as does the original first mission.
 This prequel level is likely closer to the developers' true intentions for the story, as indicated by the distinctly Egyptian design of the burial site, including the presence of sand, traps, mummies and hieroglyphs on the walls in some areas (in the original storyline, this site is found in the middle of a German village during the second mission).
 By contrast, the single-player storyline in the Windows version starts at Castle Wolfenstein.
 The PS2 version has a bonus feature which allows players to purchase items at the end of each level by finding secrets.
 In the Xbox version, a Secret Bonus is awarded after every level when all the secret areas for that level have been found.
 It also has several new equipable items and weapons as well as new enemies.
 The two-player co-op mode is exclusive to Xbox and allows the second player to play as Agent One, altering the game in which he was never killed and played out the missions to the end.
 This allows for the story to support that Agent One either survived.
 The Xbox version also has downloadable content, system-link play and had online multiplayer via Xbox Live before Xbox Live was terminated for original Xbox games.
 Return to Castle Wolfenstein is now playable online on Insignia, a revival server restoring online functionality to Xbox games.
 A Platinum Hits edition of the game was also released for the Xbox.
 The PlayStation 2 version does not support online multiplayer.

 The source code for Return to Castle Wolfenstein and Enemy Territory was released under the GNU General Public License v3.0 or later on August 12, 2010.
 The ioquake3 developers at icculus.org announced the start of respective engine projects soon after.

+For its initial German release, Return to Castle Wolfenstein was modified as to comply with the country's rating board, Unterhaltungssoftware Selbstkontrolle (USK) and the national law Strafgesetzbuch section 86a that disallowed the use of Nazi symbols in the game as part of hate speech, with named and symbols changes, such as the Third Reich named as the "Wolf Clan".
+By 2018, the USK modified how it evaluated the use of hate speech symbols, accounting for artistic expression, and in 2026, Zenimax announced it would be releasing the original unmodified version of Return in Germany.